jdlonergan08/upload-test2/README.txt

 jdavi@LAPTOP-EK9OD4HA MINGW64 ~/IdeaProjects/TowersOfHanoi/src (master)
 $

-at the bottom here is a test to write code on github and pull it to git
+at the bottom here is a test to write code on github and pull it to git - this was a success - just did git pull